TaTooKa/froth/docs/source/pages/dyingsun.rst

 **Item Durability**: Items in Dying Sun have different material qualities, and as an added **risk** to any roll, they could break on Failures or Partial Successes.

+**Defense**: Each piece of armor can be broken separately as *Defense* to avoid harm.
+Some weapons can be broken too, depending on the type of incoming damage (at GM's discretion).

 Character creation
 ------------------